top of page

 And that’s when I learned one of the most important rules in Amazon:

-Never run out of stock.
+Never run out of stock on Amazon.

 Because when you do: